Obscurity - HackTheBox

 Service Info: OS: Linux; CPE: cpe:/o:linux:linux_kernel

-On port 8080 there's an HTTP server running, named BadHTTPServer
+On port 8080 there's an HTTP server running, named BadHTTPServer.
+There's

 this interesting message on the website: